 Play a round of golf at Landa Park Golf Course at Comal Springs.
 This 18-hole public course is nestled along the Comal River.
 Soak up acres and acres of spectacular Texas Hill Country views while playing a challenging round.
 The course is for all levels, and the seasonal player will get a bit of a challenge.
 But don’t let that be a worry — you can always take a lesson there, too.

-7. Explore The Caverns
+7. Natural Bridge Caverns

 There are several tours daily, and the one my family took was the Discovery Tour.
 This particular tour lasted about 75 minutes, and we were able to get some gorgeous views and photos.
 My grandson was 6 years old when we went, and when the tour guide said, as she was pointing to a rock, “This is the only rock you can touch, and all others are off-limits,” he was all over that rock!
 You could spend the whole day in this area, as it looks like they’ve added a few attractions since I was there a few years ago.
 You can now zip line, climb, and go gem and fossil finding.